 ♦ Tai chi (Tie-CHEE): This is another group-led activity that’s considered a Chinese martial art, albeit a gentle and graceful one.
 It focuses on prescribed movements completed in a particular order with the focus being on your breath while moving.

 ♦ Yoga: Most cities have yoga studios that offer you a variety of different classes.
-While yoga is typically seen as an exercise that promotes flexibility and strength, it can also be a form of meditation that encourages you to focus on your movement, breathing, and what is happening in the moment.
+While yoga is typically seen as an exercise that promotes flexibility and strength, it can also be a form of meditation that encourages you to focus on your movement, breathing, and what is happening at the moment.

-Now that you see that there are several different types of meditation available, let’s discuss how you can make them a regular part of your busy schedule, so that you can reap the rewards.
+Now that you see that there are several different types of meditation available, let’s discuss how you can make them a regular part of your busy schedule so that you can reap the rewards.

 First and Last